ElMagoElGato/tess_e13b_training/README.md

 ### Too many characters
 It's a common phenomena across tesseract recognition.
 In the case of E13B font, good training text and enough iterations eliminate these.
 ## Useful commands
 Pick all the files in the directory and make hocr output with character boundary boxes.
 This can be done easily by using API, too.
-See https://github.com/tesseract-ocr/tesseract/wiki/APIExample#result-iterator-example and change RIL_WORD to RIL_SYMBOL.
+See APIExample in tessdoc of tesseract-ocr repository.
+Locate "Result iterator example" and change RIL_WORD to RIL_SYMBOL, or just "Example of iterator over the classifier choices for a single symbol."
 ```
 ls -1d /imagedir/*|tesseract -l e13b stdin stdout -c lstm_choice_mode=4 -c lstm_choice_amount=0 -c hocr_char_boxes=1 hocr
 ```